 The client calls it paradoxical; I would say hypocritical.
 Alcohol is openly sold everywhere – corner newsagents, petrol stations, convenience stores, supermarkets – and even specialist wine shops.
 It is freely advertised and frequently discounted.
 “Having a drink” is considered sociable, “the done thing” – and yet, as my client observed, pity the person who finds they cannot control the habit.
 Alcoholics are considered below contempt, lacking willpower and self-control.
 The message seems to be, “drink as much as you can, go right up to the wire, and we’ll tell you it’s fine, you’re one of us.
 But step over, fall down that abyss and you’re out.”

 Those on the road to alcoholism find themselves becoming increasingly devious in hiding the habit, cunning in concealing the empties.
 The habit can destroy not only the life of the drinker but also those around him or her

 There is no magic wand remedy for alcoholism, not even with hypnotherapy.

 But it could well be that someone who is drinking more than is good for them is carrying a spirit “passenger” who likes the taste of alcohol.
 Or it could be that abuse or trauma early in this life – or in a previous life – holds the key to this destructive, addictive behaviour.

 Don’t leave it too late to seek help.
 Give me a call now on 07597 020 512 or email me on: firstname.lastname@example.org .

-I work from Vinings Natural Health Centre in Haywards Heath, West Sussex, and from The Practice Rooms in Hove, East Sussex, and I would be happy to have a chat to see how I might be able to help you or someone close to you: totally free and totally confidential.
+I work from Vinings Natural Health Centre in Haywards Heath, West Sussex, and I would be happy to have a chat to see how I might be able to help you or someone close to you: totally free and totally confidential.